prashantpawar/blockapps-js/README.md

 list of return values, one for each transaction.
-If the return type is unknown (as for a bare unsent `Transaction`) or void (as for a Solidity function with no return value) then the corresponding entry in the list is `undefined`; otherwise, it is the same as what would be returned from a single Solidity method call.
+If the return type is unknown (as for a bare unsent `Transaction`) or void (as for a Solidity function with no return value) then the corresponding entry in the list is `null`; otherwise, it is the same as what would be returned from a single Solidity method call.
+If a constituent transaction failed for some reason, then its return value is `undefined`.